georgecsaszargit/tortoise_audio_book_creator/README.md

 <h2>This is an audiobook creator using Tortoise TTS</h2>
-<h6>With this repo you will be able to generate super high quality audio books using ai models locally on your computer.
+<h6>With this repo you will be able to generate super high quality audio books using ai models locally on your computer for absolutely FREE.
 (No internet connection is needed)</h6>

 This repo is a fork of the tortoise-fast repo: https://github.com/152334H/tortoise-tts-fast.git which was created from the repo: https://github.com/neonbjb/tortoise-tts.git